build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ## Conclusion

-This blog focuses on how to use FluxCD to automate the publishing of microservices in the Amazon EKS cluster on cloud, as well as best practices for GitOps pipelines.
+This article focuses on how to use FluxCD to automate the publishing of microservices in the Amazon EKS cluster on cloud, as well as best practices for GitOps pipelines.
 GitOps is a continuous delivery method that encompasses a series of best practices.
 There are no strict restrictions on building CI/CD tools if they conform to the basic principles of GitOps.
-I hope you take some things from this blog to build your GitOps technology stack.
+I hope you take some things from this article to build your GitOps technology stack.
 For more diverse and complex production scenarios, we need to continuously optimize these practices, for example:

 - How to Gray-Release with security and increments for critical online-production-systems?